We share critical insights that lead

 So you built an iPhone app.
 People can take your brand anywhere they go.
 But do they?
 And where do you go from here?
 Have apps delivered the value you expected from mobile?

 Innovation is a word steeped in cynicism.
-We’re probably all guilty in part perpetuating the negativity surrounding this word.
-But innovation should be a task of hope and joy and rigor,
+But innovation should be a task of discipline, optimism, curiosity, empathy and humor.

 There is an emerging class of devices that excel where the computer doesn’t belong and the phone doesn’t perform.
-But they are flooding the market all at once.
-Many will fail to
+How will they be different?

 The era of mobility has arrived.
 Newer, more powerful devices have been untethered from desktops and land lines.
 But the essential truth remains: people are mobile, not their devices.

 There is a new challenge in the consumer device market.
 We call it "feature attachment" or "feature addiction."
 In the name of quality experiences – can we kick the habit?